Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 Abraham Lincoln

-Lincoln was the president during the Civil War, and his administration was a time of success and failure.
-He was a former statesman, lawyer, journalist, soldier and president of the United States.
+Lincoln was the sixteenth president of the United States during the Civil War, and his administration was a time of success and failure.
+He was a former statesman, lawyer, journalist, and soldier.

 Rutherford B. Hayes